Wisconsin Department of Justice: Responsibilities

 The agency provides legal advice and representation, criminal investigation, and other law enforcement services for the state.
 It represents the state in civil cases and handles criminal cases that reach the Wisconsin Court of Appeals or the Wisconsin Supreme Court.
 It also represents the state in criminal cases on appeal in federal courts and participates with other states in federal cases that are important to Wisconsin.
 The department provides legal representation in lower courts when expressly authorized by law or requested by the governor, either house of the legislature, or a state agency head.
 It also represents state agencies in court reviews of their administrative decisions.
 The department consists of four divisions and one office: the Division of Criminal Investigation, Division of Law Enforcement Services, Division of Legal Services, Division of Management Services and the Office of Crime Victim Services.
 The agency also pursues ongoing anti-opioid messaging through the Dose of Reality outreach.

+Division of Criminal Investigation

+The Department of Criminal Investigation(DCI) is tasked with investigating crimes statewide that have a larger importance on the state relative to crimes in local principalities.
+Crimes like this include arson, major financial crimes, homicides, human trafficking, crimes spanning multiple jurisdictions, public integrity, government corruption, among others.
+These crimes are investigated by DCI Special Agents and criminal analysts while cooperating with local police, tribal, and federal law enforcement officials.
+There are six offices located throughout the state each with a Special Agent in Charge of the office.

+Division of Law Enforcement Services

+The Department of Law Enforcement Services(DLES) is organized into four bureaus.
+The Bureau of Justice Information and Analysis(BJIA) is responsible for data collection of information relating to crime such as the Uniform Crime Reporting program and the Use of Force and Arrest Related Death program.
+The Crime Information Bureau(CIB) is responsible for managing programs that are essential to the day to day operations for state and local law enforcement officials throughout the state.
+These include providing current information for arrest records, concealed carry licenses, warrants, sex offender, and missing persons.
+The Training and Standards Bureau(TSB) handles the statewide coordination of training for law enforcement officers as well as maintain training and certification records.
+The Bureau of Justice Programs(BJP) is responsible for giving out contracts and grants to law enforcement agencies throughout the state as well as giving grants towards non-profit organizations.